BRAIN centre: Core Team

 Senior clinical scientist and consultant neuropsychiatrist, specializing in sleep and leading the KCL Sleep and Brain Plasticity Centre.
 Ivana is a recipient a Wellcome Trust award which she is using to unravel the mechanisms of sleep, neuroplasticity and inflammation.
 Toward this, she makes use of clinical and preclinical imaging experiments.

-Dr Mattia Veronese
+Prof Mattia Veronese

 Senior molecular imaging scientist with expertise in quantification and kinetic modelling of PET signal.
 At the Department of Neuroimaging, Mattia has championed the use of many different PET tracers, including fluorodeoxyglucose (FDG; for brain metabolism), translocator protein (TSPO; for neuroinflammation) and Leucine (cerebral protein synthesis) with which he collaborates with the BRAIN Centre.

-Dr Anthony Vernon
+Prof Anthony Vernon

 Dr George Chennell and the Wohl Cellular Imaging Centre, WCIC

 With years of experience in microscopy and the related methods, George manages the new Wohl Cellular Imaging Centre, located in the building next door.
 WCIC houses several state-of-art microscopes for all aspects of screening and microscopy work on cells, tissues and live animals.
 By collaborating with both BRAIN Centre and WCIC, researchers have an unprecedented opportunity to study the CNS macroscopically as well as microscopically, within the same (or closely related) samples and subjects.
-WCIC is also under an academic leadership by Dr Deepak Srivastava who runs a research group focusing on molecular mechanisms underlying synaptic communication.
+WCIC is also under an academic leadership by Prof Deepak Srivastava who runs a research group focusing on molecular mechanisms underlying synaptic communication.

 Dr Flavio Dell’ Acqua